NextechSystems/selectapidocspub/source/includes/_gettingstarted.md

 | ---- | ----------- | --------- |
 | Authorization | Every request requires a Bearer token `Bearer {access_token}` | Yes |
 | nx-practice-id | The unique identifier for a practice | Yes |

+## Rate Limiting ##

+Rate limiting of the API is primarily on a per-user, per-endpoint basis.
+The default rate limit of 20 requests per second per endpoint.
+When a user exceeds the rate limit for a given API endpoint, the API will reject the request and return a HTTP 429 “Too Many Requests” response code.
+The API rate limit is subjet to change.

+**Handling 429 response codes**

+If your API user exceeds the rate limit, you will receive a HTTP 429 response code.
+We advise to design to handle these requests with [Exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).

+**Best practices to avoid Rate Limiting**
+- The API is intended for on-demand requests for user interaction in real-time, try to avoid synchronizing data.
+- Requests should be staggered as much as possible to avoid bursts of high traffic volume.
+- Cache your own data when you need to store specialized values or rapidly review very large data sets.
+- Query with _lastUpdated search parameters to avoid re-querying unmodified data.
+- If you need to synchronize data, it is best to do so during non-peak business hours.

 ## Authentication ##